High-Level Overview of VADER

 When a model calls Vader’s changeVar method, passing the input/output Fieldset and the list of desired output variables, Vader’s algorithm will analyze how it can produce the maximum number of the requested output variables, given the inputs it was provided and the variable-change algorithms (usually called “recipes”) that it currently has at its disposal.
 In some cases, VADER will not have all the recipes required to produce all the desired variables.
 Consequently, the model may still need some of its own, model-specific, variable change code to finish the work that VADER cannot do.
 VADER’s methods report back which variables VADER was able to produce, and the model’s code must use this information to know which variable changes it still needs to do.

-• Workflow to call Vader’s changeVar method
+• Workflow to call Vader’s (non-linear) changeVar method

 ../../../_images/VaderDiagram.jpg